30 Things People Say That Will Offend You If You're Over 30

 While your 20s may be all about finding yourself, your 30s are often a period of even greater transition.
 Sure, some of your friends are buying homes, getting married, and having kids, but others are just starting career-track jobs, new relationships, and simply trying to make their student loan payments for another month.

-No matter which camp you fall into, one thing is clear: people will always think there’s something you could be doing differently—and likely better—in your 30s.
-Here are the things that people say to thirtysomethings that are all but guaranteed to offend.
+No matter which camp you fall into, one thing is clear: people will always think there's something you could be doing differently—and likely "better"—in your 30s.
+Here are the things that people say to 30-somethings that are all but guaranteed to offend.
 So read on, and utter them at your own risk.
-And if you want to make the most of this amazing decade, discover the 30 Life Changes You Should Make After 30!

 Why is that people seem to relish telling other people how bad things get when you're over 29?
 It's not only offensive to hear that your 30s are, without a doubt, going to be full of hardships, it's also not true.
 Case in point: The 40 Best Things About Being in Your 40s.